arnadillo/sf-film-locations-server/README.md

 ## Getting started
 Requires NodeJS `>= v8.14.0` to be installed on your machine.

+**This application also depends on the `GOOGLE_API_KEY` env var being loaded, carrying a google api key.**

 ```
 $> cd veerum-challenge-data-server
 $> npm install
 $> npm start
 ```

-The application will occupy port number 3001, an a successful startup is represented by the following:
+The application will occupy port number 3001, and a successful startup is represented by the following:

 ```
 Application is listening on port 3001!